 Best of All…

 Best of all, the words that you’re trying to teach your students will become more memorable and meaningful.
 If your goal is to help students with vocabulary acquisition for the long-term, you’ve found your book!
+Consider using this along with something like a podcast for a complete ESL vocabulary picture.

 If you’re extremely busy or you’re simply out of new ideas, Jackie and Jennifer’s book makes it easy to try out new and exciting activities which focus on learning vocabulary and that your students will love!
 It’s lesson planning made easy, guaranteed.